parabolic_bowl

 plot_interval = 10

-The last 7 options are used to control properties of the cosine bell and the background properties.
-The first 4 options are discussed below.
+The first 6 options are used to control properties of the initial/analytical solution.
+The remaining options are discussed below.

 resolutions